osgi/design/rfps/rfp-0191-Microservice-Architactures.md

 	- Java frameworks and libraries have to adapt first (especially to Substrate VM)

 ### OSGi now
-- Reduce footprint with the requirement/capability based component assembly.
+- Reduce footprint with the high precision requirement/capability based component assembly

 ### OSGi future
 - Adapt to JPMS
 	- [RFP-190: Resource encoding for Java Modules](https://github.com/osgi/design/blob/master/rfps/rfp-0190-Resource%20encoding%20for%20Java%20Modules.odt)
 	- [RFP-143: OSGi connect: remove modular layer](https://osgi.org/svn/documents/trunk/rfps/rfp-0143-OSGiConnect.pdf)
-		- Diverges into a different topic: what to do if Java moves to JPMS and abandons OSGi.
+		- Diverges into a different topic: what to do if the java world moves to JPMS and has to abandon OSGi.
 		- Must make sure these still work: extender pattern, whiteboard pattern, requirement/capability/wiring/resource runtime model
 - Adapt to Substrate VM
 	- *New RFP:* Make sure the minimal functional OSGi system can compile